Frank Jay Haynes: 1887 winter tour

-In December 1886, Haynes was selected to accompany arctic explorer, Frederick Schwatka on a winter tour through the park.
+In December 1886, F. Jay was selected to accompany arctic explorer Frederick Schwatka on a winter tour through the park.
 The expedition was sponsored by the New York World newspaper and The Century Magazine.
-The expedition started at Mammoth on January 5, 1887.
-On skis and shoeshoes, pulling sleds laden with gear Schwatka, Haynes and eleven other guides made their way from Mammoth to Norris in two days.
+The expedition started at Mammoth, Montana, on January 5, 1887.
+On skis and shoeshoes, pulling sleds laden with gear, Schwatka, F. Jay, and eleven other guides made their way from Mammoth to Norris, Montana, in two days.
 By the time the group got to Norris, the cold and altitude had gotten to Schwatka and he had to abandon the tour.
-Haynes, and three other guides he knew and could depend on, decided to continue the expedition, visiting the lower and upper geyser basins and Yellowstone Falls before trouble struck.
+F. Jay, along with three other guides he knew and could depend on, decided to continue the expedition, visiting the lower and upper geyser basins and Yellowstone Falls before trouble struck.
 In an attempt to get to Yancey's from Canyon, the party got stranded for 72 hours on the slopes of Mount Washburn in a frigid and blinding snowstorm with little or no food or shelter.
 They almost perished.
-Once the weather cleared they made their way to Yancey's to recuperate before returning to Mammoth.
-The 29-day tour of the park covered nearly 200 miles through a wintry environment, with temperatures varying from -10 F to -52 F. Despite the problems on Mount Washburn, Haynes returned with 42 photographs of Yellowstone in the middle of winter, the first ever taken during that time of year.
+Once the weather cleared, they made their way to Yancey's to recuperate before returning to Mammoth.
+The 29-day tour of the park covered nearly 200 miles through a wintry environment, with temperatures varying from -10 F to -52 F. Despite the problems on Mount Washburn, F. Jay returned with 42 photographs of Yellowstone in the middle of winter, the first ever taken during that time of year.